MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 A Dataverse form provides a surface that shows an arrangement of specific columns (fields) from a table to be used as a foundation for end users to add, read, or update individual records.

-The Dataverse form will be used to configure a form on a webpage.
+The Dataverse form will be used to configure a form component on a webpage.

 In this section, you'll use the Data workspace to create a Dataverse form.